 However, the versions of the tracked files that

-match the current code are also
+match the current code are also needed in

-kept in the working directory (using
+working directory (using

 dvc checkout).
-Does this mean that some
+Does this mean that some files will be

-be efficient!
 Especially with large files (several Gigabytes or larger).

 In order to have the files present in both directories without duplication, DVC can automatically create file links to the cached data in the workspace.
 In fact, by default it will attempt to use reflinks* if supported by the file system.